| Title: | 1d Goodness of Fit Tests |

 A numeric matrix of test statistics, degrees of freedom and p.values

-Find the power of various gof tests for continuous data.
+Find the power of various goodness-of-fit tests.

-gof_power( pnull, vals = NA, rnull, ralt, param_alt, w = function(x) -99, phat = function(x) -99, TS, TSextra = NA, alpha = 0.05, Range = c(-Inf, Inf), B = c(1000, 1000), nbins = c(50, 10), rate = 0, maxProcessors, minexpcount = 5, ChiUsePhat = TRUE )
+gof_power( pnull, vals = NA, rnull, ralt, param_alt, w = function(x) -99, phat = function(x) -99, TS, TSextra, With.p.value = FALSE, alpha = 0.05, Range = c(-Inf, Inf), B = 1000, nbins = c(50, 10), rate = 0, maxProcessor, minexpcount = 5, ChiUsePhat = TRUE )gof_power( pnull, vals = NA, rnull, ralt, param_alt, w = function(x) -99, phat = function(x) -99, TS, TSextra, With.p.value = FALSE, alpha = 0.05, Range = c(-Inf, Inf), B = 1000, nbins = c(50, 10), rate = 0, maxProcessor, minexpcount = 5, ChiUsePhat = TRUE )

 pnull |